maximilianh/crisporWebsite/manual/manual.md

 sequence and the dashes are shown on the right side of the PAM in this case.
 PAMs are clickable and link to the corresponding target row in the table of guides below (see next section).

+- you can send the URL of the output page to collaborators or bookmark it.
+  We have not yet deleted any results over the last two years and try to keep the output for at least a year.
+For long-term archival, consider downloading the page and/or the Excel spreadsheets.

 - the position of the input sequence in the selected genome is shown at the top of the main CRISPOR results page.
 A click onto this position will open